kangks/kangks.github.io/about.markdown

 permalink: /about/
 ---

-Here’s an updated version that emphasizes your leadership experience while keeping it concise:

 ## Dr. Richard Kang

 Hi, I'm Richard Kang, a **Customer-Focused Technology Leader** specializing in **Cloud Computing** and **Digital Transformation**.
 With extensive experience in **AWS** and **edge computing**, I help organizations innovate and scale by leveraging cloud technologies.
 I’ve led **cross-functional teams** in complex cloud migrations, system modernizations, and have driven initiatives that align technology with strategic business goals.
 My leadership is defined by a **customer-first approach**, ensuring both technical excellence and successful outcomes for clients.